ojilles/dotfiles/README.markdown

 Usage
 ---------
 Just check this out in your homedirectory and you're set.
 Be carefull though!
+In order to check this out, clone it into a subdir, then move all files (including .git!) to your homedirectory